Turner Scott Motorsports: Car No. 34 history

 James Buescher at Road America in 2013.

 The No. 34 Chevrolet Impala saw its first bit of action at Bristol Motor Speedway in March 2011 with Exide on the hood and James Buescher in the cockpit, bringing home a solid 13th-place finish.
-At Phoenix in November, Ricky Carmichael drove the No. 34 with Monster Energy Drink sponsorship to a 15th-place finish.
+At Phoenix in November, Ricky Carmichael drove the No. 34 with Monster Energy sponsorship to a 15th-place finish.

 The No. 34 returned in 2013 as the fourth car, replacing the No. 38 team that ran in 2012.
 Danica Patrick drove at Daytona International Speedway but fell out early from a blown engine.
 The No. 34 team returned at Talladega, with Patrick once again behind the wheel, but was taken out on lap 16 by her teammate Kyle Larson, and would finish 39th.
 The team's third start came at Road America with James Buescher, who would finish 14th.
-Buescher and the No. 34 team would return to Daytona in July, where Buescher would finish a surprising 2nd to race winner Matt Kenseth.
+Buescher and the No. 34 team would return to Daytona in July, where Buescher would finish a surprising second to race winner Matt Kenseth.
 The team's next stop was Kentucky with Jeb Burton, making his Nationwide series debut, behind the wheel.
-Burton would finish an impressive 8th.
+Burton would finish an impressive eighth.
 The team's last two starts were Kansas, and Charlotte in October, with Buescher, who would finish 15th, and 11th respectively.